ModaOperandi/agora/recommendations/packages.md

 Moda needs a way to privately store versioned common libraries in main tech stacks.

+In this document following terms are used:

+*package* - some piece of software: library or application in form of container

+*package type* - Maven, SBT, Docker, Python Wheel, etc.

+*packages repository* - system that stores versioned packages

 # Packages Repositroies

 ## Github Package Registry